CE-Haneen/Arduino-Light-Control/README.md

 # light-control
 This project demonstrates how to control 3 LEDs using 3 push buttons with Arduino Uno.
-When a button is pressed, a specific LED turns on for 5 seconds and then turns off automatically.

 ## Project Objective
 The goal of this project is to build a simple input-output control system using Arduino.
-I connected three push buttons as inputs and three LEDs as outputs , Each button lights up a different LED when pressed, for a fixed delay.
+Three push buttons are connected as inputs and three LEDs as outputs, Each button when pressed turns on a different LED for a fixed delay .

+## Components Used
+- Arduino Uno
+- 3 LEDs (Red, Green, Blue)
+- 3 Push Buttons
+- 3 × 220Ω Resistors (for LEDs)
+- 3 × 10kΩ Resistors (for pull-down on buttons)
+- Breadboard
+- Jumper Wires

 ## How I Built It
 1. I started by placing 3 LEDs (red, green, blue) on the breadboard.